 - Vision decrease or loss

-- Pain in the eye or feeling like there is something in your eye
+- Feeling like there is something in the eye

 American Optometric Association